verkstedt/openapi-to-proptypes/README.md

 `-multipleFiles` will create a sepearte file for each definied model instead of a single one

-`-f` will not exit on 'unpresent' but 'referenced' propType models
+`-f` will not exit on 'unpresent' but 'referenced' propType models Normally this tool will exit when it finds a referenced propType (via $ref) which is not definied in the parsed file.
+With this flag set it will continue even on not defined references.